 As a non-profit, budget is usually top of mind—but that doesn’t mean that advertising isn’t impossible.
 Apply for a Google Grant, and your qualifying non-profit could receive up to $10k per month in Google Ads!
-There are other means that are also low-budget yet effective, such as the Dollar-A-Day Facebook Ad Plan.
+There are other means that are also low-budget yet effective.

-No matter your method, get the most out of your spend through effective targeting, which goes back to your personas.
-Your content and creative should also speak directly to those audiences.
+No matter your method, get the most out of your spending through effective targeting, which goes back to your personas.
+Your content and creativity should also speak directly to those audiences.

 If your audience is typically a bit more traditional and your organization advertises through television, radio, or mailers, find ways to modernize these efforts and make them trackable, such as unique URLs, QR codes, or landing pages to send prospects for more information where you can gather data.
 At the end of the day, it’s all about data and how you’ll use it to increase engagement in the future (which goes back to communication and automation).